-ENVIRONMENTAL - SOCIAL ISSUES MITIGATION MEASURE Comments roads where necessary.
-9. Restoration of affected areas Cleared areas such as disposal areas, site facilities, workers' camps, stockpiles areas, working platforms and any areas temporarily occupied during construction of the project works shall be restored using landscaping, adequate drainage and revegetation.
+ENVIRONMENTAL - SOCIAL ISSUES MITIGATION MEASURE Comments 9.
+Restoration of affected areas Cleared areas such as disposal areas, site facilities, workers' camps, stockpiles areas, working platforms and any areas temporarily occupied during construction of the project works shall be restored using landscaping, adequate drainage and revegetation.
 Start revegetation at the earliest opportunity.
 Appropriate local native species of vegetation shall be selected for the planting and restoration of the natural landforms.
-Spoil heaps and excavated slopes shall be re-profiled to stable batters, and grassed to prevent erosion; All affected areas shall be landscaped and any necessary remedial works shall be undertaken without delay, including green-spacing, roads, bridges and other existing works Trees shall be planted at exposed land and on slopes to prevent or reduce land collapse and keep stability of slopes Soil contaminated with chemicals or hazardous substances shall be removed and transported and bridges caused by project activities
+Spoil heaps and excavated slopes shall be re-profiled to stable batters, and grassed to prevent erosion; All affected areas shall be landscaped and any necessary remedial works shall be undertaken without delay, including green-spacing, roads, bridges and other existing works Trees shall be planted at exposed land and on slopes to prevent or reduce land collapse and keep stability of slopes Soil contaminated with chemicals or hazardous substances shall be removed and transported and buried in waste disposal areas.
+Restore all damaged road and bridges caused by project activities